semihengin/DataScience_Projects/README.md

-# Some of my code studies that I did in Data Science class.
+# Data analyses and regressions I did in the Data Science course